edamontology/edamontologyDocs/editors_guide.rst

 - **SHOULD NOT** provide any *broad synonyms* unless these are really needed (but be wary of conceptual overal with parent concepts)

 .. note::
-   EDAM must always evolve, which means additions, edits, and occasionally *deprecations*: marking-up concepts as not recommended for use: there are special `deprecation guidelines <todo>`_ for this.
+   EDAM must always evolve, which means additions, edits, and occasionally *deprecations*: marking-up concepts as not recommended for use: the EDAM developers follow special `deprecation guidelines <todo>`_ for this.

 Hierarchy
 .........

 .. important::
    EDAM has the notion of *placeholder* and *concrete* concepts (see `todo <>`_):

    - *placeholders* are intended primarily to organise the EDAM tree
    - *concrete* concepts are intended primarily for annotation purposes.

    There are rules for how many *placeholders* and *concrete* concepts can be chained togther (via *is_a*) relationships, and thus, the maximum depths of the subontology hierarchies (see `todo <http://edamontologydocs.readthedocs.io/en/latest/technical_details.html#hierarchy-depth>`_).
    In practice, as an Editor, you should be aware of the general structure of EDAM and the conceptual granularity in each subontology.
 If in doubt, mail the `EDAM developers <mailto:edam-dev@elixir-dk.org>`_ for advice.